 Best Value: Yaktrax Walk Traction Cleats

 The highly elastic outer band comes with a heel tab to make them easy to slip on and off, and is sized to fit most boots and shoes.
 And since they don’t have any sharp edges or points, you can toss them in the pocket of your go-to winter coat without concerns of cutting your hands or the jacket’s inner lining.
 But don’t make their modest size fool you.
-The Traction Cleats are still all business and have been tested as safe from breakage in temps as low as -41 degrees Fharenheit.
+The traction cleats have been tested as safe from breakage in temps as low as -41 degrees Fahrenheit.

 The most aggressive model in the line-up, the KTS Crampon was Kahtoola’s first product, and still ranks as one of its flagship designs.
-Ideally suited for people who want to be able to handle all the variables of winter — ice, snow, slush, wet wood, frozen Earth, and all the other elements of the backcountry — each ice gripper comes with ten inch-long spikes made of 4130 Chromoly steel, ready to handle all activities save serious mountaineering and ice climbing.
+Ideally suited for people who want to be able to handle all the variables of winter — ice, snow, slush, wet wood, and all the other elements of the backcountry — each ice gripper comes with 10 inch-long spikes made of 4130 Chromoly steel, ready to handle all activities like mountaineering and ice climbing.